 It takes 1-3 business days for content to go live in Amazon Music.

 *IMPORTANT : Amazon Music makes preview clips of your song(s) available BEFORE your digital sales start date, as soon as 1-3 business days after distribution.
 They also make albums and singles available for Pre-order automatically.
 If you're uncomfortable with having preview clips available before that date or uncomfortable with your release being available for Pre-order, please do not choose Amazon Music as a store for distribution until after or right before your release date.
 You can learn more about setting a future release date for your content here .

 Amazon Music is currently available in Austria, France, Germany, Italy, Japan, Spain, Switzerland, United Kingdom and United States.

-Prime Music is available in Austria, Germany, Japan, United Kingdom and United States.
+Prime Music is available in Austria, Canada, Germany, Japan, United Kingdom and United States.

 How Amazon Music Sells Your Music